docs

 OpenVPN

-In order to install openvpn, required scripts need to be downloaded and renamed ,
+In order to install openvpn, required scripts need to be ,

 curl http://www.privateinternetaccess.com/openvpn/openvpn-strong.zip --location --remote-name --remote-header-name